-Annuities are purchased though a lump sum or a series of premiums.
+Annuities are purchased with a lump sum or a series of premiums.
 Deferred annuities are paid out after a period of time where money grows tax deferred.
 Immediate annuities, also single premium, turn around payments within 12 months.
 Seniors can pay for annuities with their own savings or transfer funds from employer-sponsored qualified retirement plans.

 When Should You Purchase an Annuity?

 Everyone’s financial situation differs.
 If you’ve already maxed out your 401(k) contributions and have a large chunk of savings still available, now might be the time to explore your options.

 The big timing concerns for seniors purchasing annuities relate to when you want to start receiving payments and if you’ve put aside enough money.
 For example, immediate annuities, rather deferred ones, are better suited for those who are already five years into retirement.

 If you have not saved enough to keep a separate emergency reserve, an annuity may not be a wise purchase at this time.
 However, if recently downsized and have income from selling your home, you may be in the position to afford an annuity and still keep a portion of savings intact.